This article was orginally published on Ko-fi on Nov 4 2021.

 Also take note of how acting is written inline similar to a play script.
 And sound effects are included in the script as well.

-Small details about setting aren’t needed unless absolutely necessary.
-You should discuss things like settings and characters personal style with your artist and see what their thoughts are and work together.
+You should discuss things like settings and characters personal style with your artist and see what their thoughts are and work together on the designs.

 Design starts with the script!